MichaelGKing/Curdle-Wordle-Clone-/README.md

    % pip install -r requirements.txt
    ```

-6. Create a file named '.flaskenv' and add any required tenvironment variables.
+6. Create a file named '.flaskenv' and add any required environment variables.

    To tell Flask which file needs to be run to start the application.
 This is necessary, and having it set in a .flaskenv file avoids the need to set it manually for every new session:

    ```FLASK_APP=setup.py```